-- Courage and curiosity we are ambitious, and we push boundaries to deliver great results for our customers and for our business.
-We speak up for what we believe in to make a difference. - Trust and kindness trust is at the heart of everything we do.
-We work hard to build trust with colleagues, customers and partners to get the best results.
-We treat everyone as individuals, embracing diversity and inclusion. - All Together Healthier we are here to help others live their best lives.
+Courage and curiosity - we are ambitious, and we push boundaries to deliver great results for our customers and for our business.
+We speak up for what we believe in to make a difference we are here to help others live their best lives.
 We help to define the latest healthcare trends.
-We work together to innovate, driving change so we can provide the best healthcare for our customers.
+We work together to innovate, driving change so we can provide the best healthcare for our customers